Discover the Hidden Gems of West Side Beaches

-Please note that, except some beach bars and hotel beaches, where you have to pay for a sunbed or umbrella, Beach is free and a precious possesion for everybody around the island!
+Please note that, aside from some beach bars and hotel beaches where you need to pay for a sunbed or umbrella, the beach is free and a valuable resource for everyone on the island!

 Ixia Beach

-The Ixia Bay is a long beach with sun beds.
-It often is stormy winds and high waves.
+Ixia Bay features a long beach equipped with sunbeds.
+It frequently experiences strong winds and high waves.

 Glyfada Beach

-Located on the south-western part of the island of Rhodos, at about 72 km from the town center, Glyfada is a little known beach, ignored by the tourism.
-Not far from the village of Monolithos, it is a rocky beach with big pebbles, usually beaten by strong winds.
-It is surrounded by a unique physical scenery with many trees that reflect on the water a green color.
-It is ideal for those who want to avoid the crowds and enjoy the sun peacefully in an unspoiled environment.
-To get there you must follow the main west coast road and follow the signs for Kritinia village.
-Just after 6 km (or 6 km before the village of Siana) you will see a sign to a side road that takes you to the beach.
+Situated on the southwestern part of the island of Rhodos, approximately 72 km from the town center, Glyfada is a lesser-known beach that remains untouched by tourism.
+Close to the village of Monolithos, it features a rocky shoreline with large pebbles and is often swept by strong winds.
+The beach is encircled by a distinctive natural landscape, with numerous trees casting a green reflection on the water.
+It is perfect for those seeking to escape the crowds and bask in the sun in a serene, pristine setting.
+To reach Glyfada, take the main west coast road and follow the signs to Kritinia village.
+About 6 km past (or 6 km before reaching Siana village), you will find a sign leading to a side road that directs you to the beach.

-Your mobile phone may refuse to work here, the large pebbles are covered in seaweed thrown up by the constant winds, the rocks make it hard to get down into the green water.
+Your mobile phone might not work here, as the large pebbles are covered with seaweed tossed up by the relentless winds, and the rocks make it challenging to access the green water.

 Fourni Beach